Lecturer in Digital Health, Health Informatics and Artificial Intelligence

 4. Experience of educational leadership or programme management or demonstrable potential to take on such responsibilities.

 5. Experience of working with sensitive health data, including governance and ethical considerations.
 Downloading a copy of our Job Description Full details of the role and the skills, knowledge and experience required can be found in the Job Description document, provided at the bottom of the page.
 This document will provide information of what criteria will be assessed at each stage of the recruitment process. ## Further information: We ask all candidates to submit a copy of their CV, and a supporting statement, detailing how they meet the essential criteria listed in the advert.
 If we receive a strong field of candidates, we may use the desirable criteria to choose our final shortlist, so please include your evidence against these where possible.
 To find out how our managers will review your application, please take a look at our ‘How we Recruit’ pages.
-Interviews are provisionally due to be held in December .
+Interviews will be held in late January .

 Subscribe to Future Tech Insights for the latest jobs & insights, direct to your inbox.